Please choose an option:

 Click here for a Needs Analysis / Planning / Studying / Assessment Form that you can print out and fill in.

-Make a list of the problems that you have when you are reading, and the situations where you have these problems.
+Make a list of the problems that you have with grammar, and the situations where you have these problems.
 For example:

-Example Problem 2: Speed - I want to read faster.
+Example Problem 2: Speed - I want to speak and write with better grammar.

 Think about what English you will need in future, for example for your job.
 Here are some examples:

-Example Future Need 1: I will need to read reports.
+Example Future Need 1: I will need to write reports and memos.

-Example Future Need 2: I will need to read business letters.
+Example Future Need 2: I will need to give presentations.

-Example Future Need 4: I want to work for an international company, so my English, including reading, must be very good.
+Example Future Need 3: I want to work for an international company, so my English, including grammar, must be very good.

 Needs for Your Course

-Example Course Need 1: I need to find quotes to support my theories.
+Example Course Need 1: I need to write assignments and projects.

 You need to decide: